-Located on a wide bend of the Luangwa River in South Luangwa National Park's remote and game-rich Nsefu Sector, Nsefu is run by Robin Pope Safaris.
-An hour’s drive from their base at Nkwali, it was originally built in the 1950s.
-It is the South Luangwa's oldest camp – and ...
+Nsefu Camp, run by Robin Pope Safaris, is located on a wide bend of the Luangwa River in the remote and game-rich Nsefu sector of the South Luangwa National Park.
+An hour's drive from their base at Nkwali, and originally built in the 1950s, it is the South Luangwa's oldest ...
 Read more about Nsefu

 Taj Pamodzi Hotel

-The Taj Pamodzi Hotel, in the centre of Lusaka, and is most frequently used by our travellers as a stop-over hotel for just one night, typically for those who need to connect onto the early morning flight with British Airways back to London.
+The Taj Pamodzi Hotel, in the centre of Lusaka, and is most frequently used by our travellers as a stop-over hotel for just one night.

-It's a large, slightly impersonal ...
+It's a large, slightly impersonal hotel, with comfortable en-suite, air-conditioned rooms, and a selection of restaurants.
+As the Taj ...
 Read more about Taj Pamodzi Hotel

 Chikoko Tree Camp

-Chikoko Tree Camp is an exceptionally small and intimate bushcamp that overlooks the seasonal Chikoko River – a scenic, winding channel lined by shady ebony trees.
-It is set in a remote area of the South Luangwa National Park that is exclusive to walking safaris; there ...
+Chikoko Tree Camp is an exceptionally small, intimate and rustic bushcamp that overlooks the seasonal Chikoko River – a scenic, winding channel lined by shady ebony trees.
+It is set in a remote area of the South Luangwa National Park that is exclusive to walking safaris; ...
 Read more about Chikoko Tree Camp